Clinical Epidemiology and Evaluative Sciences Research

 Research Methodology Conference - The objective of this conference is to review problems with design and conduct of studies.
 The course operates as a "think tank" on issues, and includes a full meeting of a multidisciplinary group consisting of clinical epidemiologists, biostatisticians, health educators, health services researchers, health economists, data systems experts, psychologists and cooperating investigators.
 This conference has been approved for Cotinuing Medical Education accreditation.

-Center for Complementary and Integrative Medicine Conference - The objective of this conference is for Center faculty, collaborating investigators, and outside visiting scientists to present various research projects or reviews of the literature relevant to integrative medicine.
+Center for Integrative Medicine Conference - The objective of this conference is for Center faculty, collaborating investigators, and outside visiting scientists to present various research projects or reviews of the literature relevant to integrative medicine.
 These conferences provide fellows with the opportunity to hear about diverse research areas in the field.
 This conference has also been approved for Continuing Medical Education accreditation.

 Health Services Research Journal Club - This weekly journal club is led by our fellows.
 Each week the fellows lead a discussion of recent literature on methods to improve safety and quality, including approaches to patient-centered care.
 The sessions provide the chance to review and debate results in recent literature.